Rock River Valley Pantry fights hunger in the community by providing nutritious food to those in urgent need.

 To serve our clients with respect and dignity,

 In 1973, a Rock Valley College student, concerned about hunger, conceived the idea of collecting food and distributing it to needy families in the Rockford community.
 When the Rock River Valley Pantry opened in 1974, it was run exclusively by volunteers and food was supported mainly from churches.
 During the first year, 1745 individuals were provided emergency food.

 Today, the Pantry is operated by three full time and four part time staff members along with the help of volunteers who provide thousands of hours of service.
 The Pantry receives food and financial support from all segments of the community including churches, businesses, individuals, local retailers, foundations, and organizations.

 The Rock River Valley Pantry is recognized as a 501(c) by the State of Illinois.

 Executive Director’s Message

-Families that need our services have incomes at poverty or below the poverty level.
+Families that need our services have incomes at or below the poverty level.
 They struggle to stay afloat and one medical bill, one major car repair, or one additional household expense can make a difference as to what is on the dinner table.

-As the Rock River Valley Pantry looks to the future, we see a growing need that can only be met through your donations, communities fundraising efforts, local supermarket food recovery programs, and government support.
+As the Rock River Valley Pantry looks to the future, we see a need that can only be met through your donations, communities fundraising efforts, local supermarket food recovery programs, and government support.
 As you decide what type of contribution that you will make to support the Pantry’s efforts, please remember monetary donations allow us to purchase food at two to three times the retail rate and 93% of all monetary support is spent on program services.
 Your food donations will stay in this community and help those that are food insecure.